harshGALIYAWALA/Dish-Flow/README.md

 - **🍽 Explore the Food World**:  Browse through diverse cuisines and dishes..
 - **🌟 Discover Popular Picks**:  Browse through diverse cuisines and dishes.
 - **🔍 Quick Search**: Instantly find meals or cuisines with an intuitive search bar.In Progress 🚧)
-- **🛒 Add to Cart**: Add items to your cart for a hassle-free experience.In Progress 🚧)
+- **🛒 Add to Cart**: Add items to your cart for a hassle-free experience.
 - **🔄 Quantity Adjustment**:  Modify food quantities directly from the cart.In Progress 🚧)
-- **🗂 Cart Management**:  Review, edit, or remove items seamlessly.In Progress 🚧)
+- **🗂 Cart Management**:  Review, edit, or remove items seamlessly.
-- **✅ Seamless Checkout**:  Complete your order with an easy checkout process.In Progress 🚧)
+- **✅ Seamless Checkout**:  Complete your order with an easy checkout process.
 - **📝 Edit Order Details**: Update order preferences before checkout.In Progress 🚧)
 - **🕒 Recent Purchases**:  Quick access to your most recent orders.In Progress 🚧)
 - **🚚 Order Status Tracking**: Track your order in real-time from preparation to delivery.In Progress 🚧)
-- **🔧 Profile Update**: Update your user details for a personalized experience.In Progress 🚧)
+- **🔧 Profile Update**: Update your user details for a personalized experience.

 ---